 This is the pattern that will need to match the client request data to access this server.
 It is in extended regular expression format.
-Please refer to Appendix 7 for some examples.
+In previous version, the pattern is restricted to 50 bytes in length.
+From version 8.6 firmware, the match pattern length enlarged to 100 bytes.
+Please refer to Appendix 7 for some match pattern examples.